Joaquimmnetto/creditcardfraud/README.md

 ## TODO

-* Perform data wrangling more intensive (null validation, remove rows with problems etc).\n",
+* Perform data wrangling more intensive (null validation, remove rows with problems etc).
-* Give `Time` variable a better representation.\n",
+* Give `Time` variable a better representation.
-* Rethink about duplicated rows.\n",
+* Rethink about duplicated rows.
-* Refactor all graphics to use _seaborn_ insted of plain _matplotlib_.\n",
+* Refactor all graphics to use _seaborn_ insted of plain _matplotlib_.
-* Explore more deeply t-SNE inner working.\n",
+* Explore more deeply t-SNE inner working.
-* Create Trello board."
+* Create Trello board.